arcctgx/ARver/README.md

 ### Restrictions

+#### CD read offset corrections

+Audio files must be corrected for [CD drive read offset] (e.g. by using `-O` option in `cdparanoia`).
+This is crucial for AccurateRip verification: without it the checksums of ripped tracks cannot be directly compared with database entries. `ARver` expects the input files to have zero offset, i.e. it assumes that required offset corrections were applied by the CD ripper.
+If this is not the case, all tracks will be reported as failing verification.

 #### Using MusicBrainz disc IDs instead of physical discs

 The regular use case of `ARver` is to verify a set of audio files right after